 sent out normally.
 After "release" is called, stdin is connected to /dev/null,

-and stdout and stderr are connected as specified by redirect_stdout
+and stdout and stderr are connected as specified by redirect_stdout and

-.
+redirect_stderr.
 The default is the usual behaviour whereby both of these

-descriptors are connected to /dev/null. (daemonize_wait
+descriptors are connected to /dev/null. (daemonize_wait, however, will not

 redirect stdout/stderr to /dev/null if they are already redirected to regular